BergQuester/v8tr.github.io/_posts/2018-07-20-benchmark-atomic-properties.md

 ---
 layout: post
-title: Benchmarking Atomic Properties in Swift
+title: Benchmarking Swift Atomic Properties
 permalink: /benchmark-atomic-properties/
-share-img: "/img/atomic-properties-share.png"
+share-img: "/img/benchmarking-atomic-properties.png"
 ---

-- Intro
-- Conclusion

 When designing atomic property in Swift, you might wonder which API to pick among the diversity of available choices.
 In this article we will benchmark performance of most notable Apple locking APIs and suggest best options based on their characteristics.